Aanshikgupta/User-Account-Management-System-Microservice/README.md

 - **User Microservice**: Provides functionalities for creating, updating, and deleting user accounts, creating account for a user with automatic account creation on user creation.
 - **Account Microservice**: Provides functionalities for creating, updating,deleting account information and withdraw and desposit balance.
+- **API Gateway Microservice**: Provides functionalities for calling all microservices on the same url & port number.
+- **Service Registry Microservice**: Provides functionalities inter-communication between microservices using the name not by port & url.
+This removes dependency of url and port so that we can change that as per our requirement without affecting the existing system.
+- **Config Server Microservice**: Provides functionalities for retrieving common configuration from a git file.

 ## Conclusion